 where $\|\beta\|_0$ denotes the number of nonzero elements of $\beta$ and $\tau>0$ is a tuning parameter controlling the sparsity level.
 However, the minimization problem (\ref{l0}) is NP-hard \cite{NatarajanB1995}, hence it is quite challenging to design a feasible algorithm for solving it when $p$ is large.
 Replacing the $\|\beta\|_{0}$ term in (\ref{l0}) by $\|\beta\|_{1}$, we get the $\ell_1$ penalized problem or the LASSO \cite{TibshiraniR1996}

 which can be viewed as a convex relaxation of (\ref{l0}).
-Numerically, it is convenient to consider the Lagrange form of (\ref{lasso}):
+Numerically, it is convenient to consider the Lagrange form of (\ref{lasso})

-This is known as the basis pursuit denoising (BPDN) in the signal processing literature \cite{ChenS2001}.
-Computationally, (\ref{reglasso}) is a convex minimization problem, therefore, several fast algorithms have been proposed for computing its global minimizer, such as Homotopy or LARS \cite{OsborneM2000,EfronB2004} and coordinate descent (CD) algorithm \cite{FuW1998,FriedmanJ2007,WuT2008}.
+which is known as the basis pursuit denoising (BPDN) in the signal processing literature \cite{ChenS2001}, where $\lambda\geq 0$ is a tuning parameter that controls the sparsity level of solutions.
+Computationally, (\ref{reglasso}) is a convex minimization problem, therefore, several fast algorithms have been proposed for computing its global minimizer, such as Homotopy or LARS \cite{OsborneM2000,EfronB2004} and CD algorithms \cite{FuW1998,FriedmanJ2007,WuT2008}.

-Theoretically, under certain regularity conditions on the design matrix $X$, such as restricted isometry property \cite{CandesE2005}, strong irrepresentable condition \cite{MeinshausenN2006,ZhaoP2006} and sparsity condition on the regression coefficients, LASSO has attractive estimation and selection properties.
+Theoretically, under certain regularity conditions on the design matrix $X$, such as the restricted isometry property \cite{CandesE2005}, the strong irrepresentable condition \cite{MeinshausenN2006,ZhaoP2006} and the sparsity condition on the regression coefficients, LASSO has attractive estimation and selection properties.
 However, even under these conditions, the minimizer of (\ref{reglasso}) still suffers from the so-called LASSO bias, which implies that the LASSO regularized estimator does not have the oracle property.
 To remedy this problem, \cite{FanJ2001} proposed using concave penalties that can reduce bias and still yield sparse solutions.
 This leads to the following minimization problem

-where $p(\cdot; \lambda, \gamma)$ is a concave function with penalty parameter $\lambda$ and $\gamma$ is a given parameter that controls the concavity of $p$.
-We will focus on the smoothly clipped absolute deviation (SCAD) penalty \cite{FanJ2001} and the minimax concave penalty (MCP) \cite{ZhangC2010}.
+where $P(\cdot; \lambda, \gamma)$ is a concave penalty function.
+Here $\lambda \ge 0$ is the penalty parameter and $\gamma$ is a given parameter that controls the concavity of the penalty.
+In this paper, we focus on concave penalties SCAD \cite{FanJ2001} and MCP \cite{ZhangC2010}.